mobileappdevhm21/w3/README.md

 The timer can either infinitely count up or count down, also think maybe about a limit!

 !!!
-Do not forget commit and push your changes AND link your repository in moodle
+Do not forget to commit and push your changes AND link your repository in moodle !!!

 Example how the app could look like:
 <p align="center">